sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/branching_rules.rst

 character and restricting the character to a maximal torus of `H`.
 What Sage has memorized (in a series of built-in encoded rules) are the various embeddings of maximal tori of maximal subgroups of `G`.
+The maximal subgroups of Lie groups were determined in [Dynkin1952]_.
 This approach to computing branching rules has a limitation: the character must fit into memory and be computable by Sage's internal code in real time.